kianryan/kianryan.github.io/_posts/2009-04-01-beef-casserole-with-dumplings.md

 categories:
   - LifeTrack
 ---
 What to do with a large quanitity of root vegetables?
 Well, the only logical answers are to stew it or casserole it.
-Here&#8217;s my basic recipe.
+Here’s my basic recipe.

 ## Ingredients